DreamDoll Rocks Plunge Lace Teddy & Says ‘He Like How I Be Dressin’

 DreamDoll has been keeping her Instagram fans clued in on her life with several Instagram updates lately.
 This included a photo of her rocking black lingerie, which garnered over 70,000 likes.

-The update showed DreamDoll posing in front of a blank wall, next to a set of stairs.
-She extended her right arm, while crossing her right leg in front of her left.
+The update showed DreamDoll posing in front of a blank wall next to a set of stairs.
+She extended her right arm while crossing her right leg in front of her left.

 The plunge teddy was black and lacy, and its revealing cut left her cleavage and midriff on display.
-The rapper accessorized with extra large, hoop earrings.
+The rapper accessorized with extra-large hoop earrings.
 She opted to go without a necklace.
 Her makeup included shimmery lipstick, along with mascara on her long lashes.
 She also wore her hair pulled up in a high bun.

 You can check out the photo on her Instagram page.